pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 * `city6.db.path`: Path to IPv6 city database.
 * `city.db.path`: Path to IPv4 city database.

-This enricher process a message and return both source and destiny IP location.
+This enricher processes a message and returns both source and destiny IP location.
 Not all IP are localizable.

 **Input:**